CHANGES TO CONTEST RULES AND PRIZES AS OF MAY 12, 2020

 In the next few months, the new challenge of the pandemic will take us to emotional and spiritual places we have never been.
 This will cause certain verses and themes of Scripture to jump out at us as never before, and when they do, they need to be turned into songs that strengthen people for the current fight and the long rebuilding.

 Authenticity.
 An authentic song is not something you create for a contest because somebody else wanted it.
 It comes from deep inside of you.
-We are praying that as you soak in some of the SYNC ideas, you will see yourself in some new ways (SYNC = See Yourself iN Christ).
-Then from your core identity you will come up with an authentic song.
+We are praying that as you browse the "Vaccine" file of song starters and titles, you will see yourself in some new ways (SYNC = See Yourself iN Christ).
+You will see that God really is putting something into you that will help the people around you deal with the damage of the pandemic and make use of the spiritual window of opportunity it opens.
+Then from your core identity and your gifting as a songwriter you will come up with an authentic song.

 Appropriateness.
 Any musical genre is eligible---worship song, seasonal song, ballad, kids' song, rap, country/Western, etc. The criterion is appropriateness for the audience that you describe for us on your Song Entry Form, and the power of the song to move that audience.
 The song must be entirely in English.
 (See other contest for songs in other languages)